 Massimino has a distinguished record of human rights advocacy in Washington.
 As a national authority on human rights law and policy, she has testified before Congress dozens of times and writes frequently for mainstream publications and specialized journals.
-In May 2008, the influential Washington newspaper The Hill named her one of the top 20 public advocates in the country.
+Since 2008, the influential Washington newspaper The Hill named her one of the most effective public advocates in the country.

 Massimino appears regularly in major media outlets and speaks to audiences around the country.
 She has been quoted in numerous print and online news sources, including: New York Times, Washington Post, Wall Street Journal, Los Angeles Times, USA Today, and other global publications.
 She has also been featured on ABC News, NBC Dateline, The Newshour with Jim Lehrer, MSNBC, CNN, National Public Radio, BBC and many other news outlets.

 The daughter of a nuclear submarine commander, Massimino was instrumental in the organization’s recent effort to assemble a group of retired generals and admirals to speak out publicly against policies authorizing the torture of prisoners in U.S. custody.
 This coalition of military leaders has played a pivotal role in the effort to restore compliance with the Geneva Conventions standard for treatment of prisoners.